pankaj9299/contact-app/README.md

-# Contact APP
+# Contact App

-This app is created with the ReactJS.
+This app is used to store the contact information of the user.
+It is created with the ReactJS.

 ## JSON Server